Radiation damage (skin injury)

 The damage is related to the absorbed dose of the area of skin receiving the most exposure in the examinations.

 Methods to control skin dose

-- when a substantial gap is between the patient and detector remove the grid as this utilises the air gap technique
+when a substantial gap is between the patient and detector remove the grid as this utilizes the air gap technique

 - 1. ICRP, 2000.
 Avoidance of Radiation Injuries from Medical Interventional Procedures.
 ICRP Publication 85.
 Ann.
 ICRP 30 (2).